CliMA/Oceananigans.jl/docs/src/model_setup/output_writers.md

 └── file size: 17.8 KiB
 ```

-`NetCDFOutputWriter` can also be configured for `outputs` that are interpolated or regridded to a different grid than `model.grid`.
+`NetCDFOutputWriter` can also be configured for `outputs` that are interpolated or regridded
-To use this functionality, the `output_grid` must be passed explicitly when constructing `NetCDFOutputWriter` along with the regridded / interpolated `outputs`.
+to a different grid than `model.grid`.
+To use this functionality, include the keyword argument
+`grid = output_grid`.

 ```jldoctest
 using Oceananigans